AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Though, it's mostly for schematic completeness.

-Now that we have our data structure, we want to consider a few things.
+Now that we have our data structure, we want to consider what we need to make Merge Sort.
 In the diagram I gave, the program passes through the `MaybeBinTree` type.
 Given some `A`s to sort, we have a function going from `List A` to `MaybeBinTree A`.
 We then compose this with a function from `MaybeBinTree A` to `List A` to complete the sorting.

 ![What could those functions be?](../img/hylomorphisms/Hylo2.png)

 We won't be targeted either of those functions; instead, we're going to go around them.

-First, consider that both `List` and `MaybeBinTree` are inductive datatypes.
+Consider that both `List` and `MaybeBinTree` are inductive datatypes.
 This means, among other things, that they're the initial algebra of some endofunctor.
 It's well-known that the endofunctor which produces `List A` is `ListF A := X ↦ 1 + A × X`, where the `1` corresponds to the empty list, and the `A × X` corresponds to the case where an `A` is appended onto a list, called the "cons" case.

 We can define this functor as follows;